 The engine sits too deep in the cowling, causing the prop to hit either the cowl or the machine guns.
 It needs to be moved 2mm forward

-Little flash or ejector pin marks in visible areas
+Flash and ejector pin marks in some visible areas

 Kit Additions / Modifications:

 Moved engine 2 mm forward in cowl to avoid propeller contact with cowl issue

 Cut out flaps and dropped them to add detail

 Used 3rd party cockpit replacement